Buffalo Storm: The Storm's End

 The Storm faced two substantial challenges in joining the upstart USL.
 The first was that they only had about six weeks in between announcing their existence and the beginning of league play, leaving little time to drum up sponsors, investors or fans.
 The other was having to attract crowds to daytime or early evening games during the summer's hottest months.
 Official attendance figures were not kept, but one contemporary media source listed the average attendance for Storm home games at less than 1,000 fans per game.
-Despite the USL's austere financial design, the Storm were not able to balance the books in these conditions.
-Most of the rest of the league was not faring much better.
-The indoor season that had been discussed at the league's founding never materialized.
-Shortly after discussions for a USL/NASL merger fell apart in March 1985, Buffalo failed to meet the USL's financial requirements and dropped out along with the other members of the Northern Division, Rochester and New York.
-The MISL's Stallions had "suspended" operations to re-organize the previous July but ultimately never re-started, so the folding of the Storm left Buffalo without any professional soccer until the formation of the Buffalo Blizzard in the indoor NPSL in 1992.
+The Storm were simply not able to balance the books in these conditions, but they were hardly alone.
+Despite the league's financial austerity measures, all of its teams finished the first season in the red.
+The winter indoor schedule that had been discussed at the league's founding never materialized, and all but one franchise failed to submit a performance bond to prove their readiness for a 1985 outdoor season by the February deadline.
+Shortly after desperate last-minute discussions about a possible USL/NASL merger fell apart in March, the NASL cancelled its upcoming season, and Buffalo joined four other USL teams in shutting down operations.
+The four teams that attempted a 1985 USL season were only able to complete six weeks of play before they also went bankrupt and folded.
+Meanwhile, the MISL's Stallions had "suspended" operations the previous July to re-organize but ultimately never re-started, so the folding of the Storm left Buffalo without any professional soccer until the formation of the Buffalo Blizzard in the indoor NPSL in 1992.